lukso-network/docs/docs/learn/dapp-developer/web3-onboard.md

 ## Setup

-After installation, you can proceed to configure your extensions that you want to dock onto your dApp.
+After installation, you can proceed to configure your extension that you want to dock onto your dApp.

-:::caution Refferal Links
+:::caution Referral Links

 Be aware that anyone implementing Web3-Onboard can modify the download link to the extension.